Software Development

 Conclusion

 In the mobile eCommerce landscape, there is wide adoption of internet users and that means more in-app purchases.
-The forecast suggests that in-app purchases will generate billions of dollars of revenue in the coming years.
+We at Axon believe the in-app purchases will generate billions of dollars of revenue in the coming years.
 But your mobile app has to have the right platform and content to achieve these long-term revenue generation goals.

 It is hard to beat the App Store when it comes to the quality and security of mobile apps.
 But Google Play is not lagging behind in any way, in terms of mainframe protections.
 In fact, Google Play has become more user-friendly with much lower development prices.